sahil-1234/detect_object/README.md

 ## Installation

-To run Detect_Object locally, follow these steps:
+To run Detect_Object locally, follow these